Jump to an Activity:

 Pottery Painting combines fun with a making a lovely present for family members!
 You can start with doing baby handprints and footprints on plates and then let older children just have fun painting a piece of art!
 You will treasure these items forever!
 Most studios cater for very young children and often provide refreshments aswell.
 Click here to find courses in your region now.

 In a similar way to football, rugby will help with physical and social development.
-And even at this young age basic skills of running, kicking a ball and catching can be developed.
-This is quite a new type of activity for this age range but growing in popularity.
+And even at this young age basic skills of running, kicking a ball and catching can be developed which all builds strength and helps with core skills such as co-ordination and balance.
 Click here to find classes in your region now.

 Sensory play is crucial to baby learning and development from birth.
 Sensory play fuels healthy brain development and is an essential component for normal intellectual and physical development.
 Parental interest and involvement in the play enables babies to develop important social and communication skills that will help them throughout their lives.
 Parental interaction also enhances the baby’s drive to repeat the pleasurable activity, which drives learning forwards.

 An environment rich in sights, sounds, scents, tastes and touch experiences encourages babies to explore and experiment, which builds independence and confidence.
 Everything is learned through sensory play.
 Mouthing, for example teaches the baby about taste, smell, temperature, size, shape and weight.
 Handling a toy stimulates curiosity, imagination, decision making and the thinking skills necessary for later success in the classroom and the workplace.
 Click here to find a local class now.

 A good place to burn off some energy!
 Soft Play or Activities Centres are usually at a permanent location and cater for a wide age group with specific area for young children.
 They have a range of climbing equipment, slides, ball pens and may also have play houses.
 Usually they have a café for you to relax in!